 - c.
 Video recordings.
-Client sessions are video-recorded for supervision purposes using a digital video format (DVD).
-Video recordings are maintained in the client paper file and are destroyed within six months of the termination of services, unless the client or his/her parent/guardian/legal representative gives permission for the video-recordings to be maintained for didactic purposes.
-(See section IIIA2e and Release for Video and Audio Recording in Appendix B.) DVDs are shredded for disposal. - d.
+Client sessions are video-recorded for supervision purposes using a digital video format.
+Video recordings are maintained on a secure electronic server and are destroyed within six months of the termination of services, unless the client or his/her parent/guardian/legal representative gives permission for the video-recordings to be maintained for didactic purposes.
+(See section IIIA2e and Release for Video and Audio Recording in Appendix B.) - d.
 Personal Notes.
 While working with clients, student clinicians and supervisors are permitted to maintain personal notes regarding services.
 The notes must not contain any identifiable client information.
 At the termination of client services the clinician and supervisors destroy all personal notes.
 (Maintenance and disposal of personal notes are not covered by the SPTC Records Retention/Disposition Policy.)